 Saint Matthew, also known as Levi, presents Christ as the new Moses, leading His people from the darkness and slavery of sin into the light and freedom of salvation.
 Yet, Matthew also likely saw himself in Moses, perhaps, of the same tribe – Levi – and whose priestly lineage he likely shared, representing all those drawn out from the stagnant mud of sin.
 His recounting of Christ’s life follows in many ways the first five books of the Bible, the Mosaic Pentateuch.

 We know little of Levi’s prior life, nor of his subsequent life as ‘Matthew’ – whose Hebraic origins mean ‘gift of the Lord’ – only that he was a tax collector, a loathed profession, a betrayer of his own people, squeezing out the hard-earned coins from his fellow Jews to enrich the already rich, such as Herod, which may sound sort of familiar and au courant.

 We know not how sinful Matthew’s life was otherwise, only that as soon as he was called, he, without hesitation, arose and followed Him.
-The verb is the same one used for Christ’s future resurrection, but here it is a rising from spiritual death.
+The first verb is the same one used for Christ’s future resurrection, but here it is a rising from spiritual death.
 The Venerable Bede in today’s Office of Readings teaches that Matthew was already interiorly prepared to accept the grace of conversion that Christ offered – that mystical evangelical metanoia, the ‘turning around of one’s mind and soul’; conversion to the fullness of life, the mission of Apostleship and eventually, according to our tradition, martyrdom.